skepuladze0-cloud/DDIT-Team-C/working_files/deliverables/deliverables/competitive_landscape_template.md

 (1) buy online and pickup from the store.
 Mostly the way the customer can do the job by self.

 **Why would customers switch?**
 For the customer side, there will be less transportation cost and duration that is needed to get the product.
-There won't be to wait so many times for the currier to delive[...]
+There won't be to wait so many times for the currier to deliver.

 **Force rating: High**

+**Strategic implication:**
-**Strategic implication:** the companies add more pickup warehouses in the city.
+Companies add more pickup warehouses in the city.
 By that it can decrease delivery and pickup time.
-Also, it will be better if there is partnership with companies that have [...]
+Also, it will be better if there is partnership with companies that have lockets.
+And customers will have their own lockets.

 ---